mahesh572/Spring-boot/section-01/user-registration/READE-ME.md

 Dockerfile
 ----------------

-FROM keyword - which specifies that our application is java to run it requires JAVA env or JDK, so it tells to the docker using the FROM keyword.
+FROM :  Which specifies that our application is java to run it requires JAVA env or JDK, so it tells to the docker using the FROM keyword.

 MAINTAINER : is used for who is writing the image or updating the image- Author of the Image.